yihandai/yihandai.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Master at the [Institute of Software, Chinese Academy of Sciences (ISCAS)]("http://www.iscas.ac.cn").
+I am a first year Master student at the [Institute of Software, Chinese Academy of Sciences (ISCAS)]("http://www.iscas.ac.cn").
 Before that, I got my Bachelor degree at [Wuhan University of Technology]("https://www.whut.edu.cn").
 My research interests lie in reinforcement learning, VLN and explainable AI.
 I am passionate about developing reliable and efficient agents.

 A data-driven personal website
 ======